Skip to content

 Surface What a reviewer can check

-Lifecycle Commit → pulse → reveal → settle → claim / refund / sweep
+Lifecycle Commit → pulse → reveal → settle → claim / refund / sweep / close

 • Protocol Overview

-Architecture, lifecycle, current boundaries, and treasury surfaces.
+Architecture, lifecycle, oracle quorum boundaries, and treasury surfaces.

 Open Overview